 Almost 50 percent of North Americans over 85 and 13 percent of those over 65 suffer from Alzheimer's disease (Alzheimer's Assoc Facts and Figures, 2018).
 We know that you lose brain cells as you age, and scientists used to think that you could not make new brain cells.
 However, an exciting new study from Columbia University suggests that you can make new brain cells as you age, and that loss of brain function may be caused by lack of adequate blood flow and nourishment of brain cells.

 I predict that in the next few years, virtually all cyclists will have motors on their bikes.
 I think that you can get a better training effect with a motor than without it.
 Anyone who has difficulty accelerating a bike will benefit from an added boost from an electric motor.

 "Cooling down" means that after you exercise intensely, you slow down and exercise at low intensity for a while before you stop exercising for that session.
 The scientific literature is controversial on whether cooling down helps to reduce next-day muscle soreness to help muscles to recover faster.

-Sit ups strengthen your belly muscles, provided that you know how to do them.
-Lie on your back with your knees bent with your soles on the floor.
-Place your hands on your chest and slowly raise your head off the ground.
-Then, slowly raise your shoulders off the ground to a height...
+Sit-ups can strengthen your belly muscles, but doing them incorrectly can hurt your back.
+Sit-ups should be done while you lie on your back with your knees bent enough for the soles of your feet to touch the floor.
+Place both hands on your chest and slowly raise your head off the ground.